ericminessale/tutor-bot/README.md

 **Why different voice setups?**
 - The multilingual voice handles seamless code-switching between English, Spanish, and French
-- Japanese uses a dedicated voice for authentic pronunciation
+- Japanese uses a dedicated voice for authentic pronunciation and requires a different approach
 - This mirrors real-world language teaching scenarios

+**The Japanese Exception:**
+Unlike other subjects where the tutor adapts its persona, Japanese actually transfers to a specialized "Tanaka-sensei" tutor with a dedicated Japanese voice.
+This is necessary because:
+- Japanese pronunciation requires a native speaker voice
+- Cultural nuances in Japanese teaching are unique
+- The voice change creates an authentic immersion experience

 **Alternative Multilingual Voice Options:**
 You can customize the multilingual voice in `.env`: